Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 2. Freudianism, psychoanalysis

-The relationship between the structural and topographical models of mental life can be depicted as follows: the “IT” sphere is completely unconscious, while the “I”-EGO and “SUPER-I” operate on all three levels.
+The relationship between the structural and topographical models of mental life can be depicted as follows: the “IT” sphere is completely unconscious, while the “I”-EGO and the “SUPER-I” operate on all three levels.

 Psychological concepts